The history of ERP systems- then, now, and the future?

 The Early Days in the history of ERP

-By 1975, MRP software was running in hundreds of large companies though it was only affordable for the larger firms.
-The system ran on huge mainframe computers that were very expensive though their computing power was not comparable even to some of the portable computers of today.
+By 1975, MRP software was running in hundreds of large companies though it was only affordable for those with deep pockets aka the heavyweights.
+The system ran on huge mainframe computers that were very expensive though their computing power was not even comparable even to some of the portable computers of today (advances in tech).

 In 1972, the firm SAP was started in Germany.
 The company initials stood for “Systems, Applications & Products”.
-SAP aimed to create business software that worked in real time.
-This was really path breaking in an era of reel-to-reel tapes and punch cards.
+SAP aimed to create business software that worked in real-time.
+This was path-breaking in an era of reel-to-reel tapes and punch cards.
 SAP launched its first financial accounting system in 1973.

-In the 1980s, MRP evolved to what many termed MRP II, or Manufacturing Resource Planning by adding more manufacturing processes and capabilities in order to manage as a one stop production planning solution.
+In the 1980s, MRP evolved to what many termed MRP II or Manufacturing Resource Planning by adding more manufacturing processes and capabilities to manage as a one-stop production planning solution.

 The term ERP system is first used

-The Cloud appears in the history of ERP
+The Cloud appears-the present and the future of ERP systems

-After 2005 or so, the trend has turned towards cloud software systems and moved away from traditional client servers models.
-Cloud ERP systems provided comparable functionalities to on-premise ERP at a much lower cost.
+After 2005 or so, the trend has turned towards cloud software systems and moved away from traditional client server-based models.
+Cloud ERP systems provided comparable functionalities to on-premise ERP at a much lower cost, especially those using the public cloud model.
+This was because the costs could be divided among multi-tenant users and server-based software was now affordable to most.
+No IT infrastructure apart from computers and internet connectivity was required.
 They were attractive especially for small and mid-sized businesses.

 Why the Versa Cloud ERP

-Versa ERP formerly VersAccounts is a modern all-in-one software created for fast growing inventory heavy manufacturing, distribution, and e-commerce businesses moving to the next level.
-It is more powerful than old software used by your larger competitors, yet simple and affordable enough for use in businesses like yours.
+Versa ERP formerly VersAccounts is a modern, all-in-one, cloud business solution created for rapidly expanding manufacturing, distribution, and e-commerce businesses looking to touch the next echelon of business growth.
+It is far more capable than business solutions used by your competitors, yet easy to use and affordable with flexible payment plans.

 Setup is self-service with guidance provided by Versa making it quick and inexpensive.